-Ranger III passengers pay their user fee at the time of the reservation.
+Ranger III passengers pay their entrance fee at the time of the reservation.

-All overnight visitors on Isle Royale still need to permit at a Visitor Center upon arrival at Rock Harbor or Windigo (Ranger III passengers permit during the boat crossing to the island).
-You will show proof of payment for your user fee during the permitting process.
+Yes.
+All overnight visitors on Isle Royale still need to permit at a visitor center upon arrival at Rock Habor or Windigo (Ranger III passengers permit during the boat crossing to the island).
+You will show proof of entrance fee payment during the permitting process.

 I am a private boater.
-How should I pay my user fees?
+How should I pay my entrance fee?

-A number of different passes are available for purchase and issue at any park visitor center, including the Isle Royale National Park Season Pass.
+A number of different passes are available for purchase and issue at any park visitor center, including the Isle Royale Season Pass.

 America the Beautiful Passes such as the Annual, Senior, Access, and Military are valid at Isle Royale.
 Learn how park passes can reduce the entrance fees you and your group pay.
 If you have any park pass questions, please feel free to contact the park.